header_slot_prep

 Our slot videos costs between $800-$1K to produce, so we have to take a chef’s “snout-to-tail” approach—we use everything in hopes that our videos will cover the expected 15% loss.

+We’ve learned a lot from watching YouTube videos, but we’ve also been burned by bad advice.
 ALWAYS check that someone who gives advice, tips, or tricks DEMONSTRATES it working MULTIPLE TIMES on a real slot machine.

 You can, but don’t get your hopes up.

-I’ll admit that I did this when we first started gambling.
+I did this when we first started gambling.
 I tracked down the exact same machine I saw Jackpot Judo playing at the Horseshoe casino, and tried it myself.
 I lost.

 Yes, a surprise (and a letdown).

-The Return To Player (RTP) percentage can be significantly different from one geographic area to another.
-For example, the 25¢ slots in North Las Vegas have an RTP of 96.27% on average; the 25¢ slots on the Strip have an RTP of 89.34% on average.
+For example, the 25¢ slots in North Las Vegas have an RTP of 96.27%; the 25¢ slots on the Strip have an RTP of 89.34%.
+Those 7 percentage points are important.

 Here’s the catch: RTP measures the return over the lifetime of the machine ON AVERAGE.
 Those two words at the end are important.
 If you go a casino and play a 25¢ slot with an RTP of 96.27%, there’s no guarantee you will get 96.27% back or even anything at all.

 ANECDOTE: At Circus Circus in Las Vegas, we played the “guaranteed 97.4% RTP” coin slots.
 We literally got nothing back, not even a line hit.
-I’ll admit that we didn’t play for long because we got tired of losing, but no one else that was playing in that bank of machines was winning either.

 FYI: Nevada requires slot machines to pay a minimum of 75% back (see image below), but most casinos pay back significantly more—often 90% or higher—because they all compete.